shorebirdtech/handbook/onboarding.md

-This document is a stub.
-We've not had anyone join yet, so I'm sure it's incomplete so far.
+Note: We've not had anyone join yet, so I'm sure it's incomplete so far.

 Welcome to Shorebird!
 We're *extremely* glad you're here.

 This guide is here to walk you through your first (days).

+If you have any problems, please email Eric!

-# Equipment
+# Days before
+* You should get an email from Rippling after signing your offer letter.
+This will include instructions on how to set up your Rippling account and thus begin the digital parts of the onboarding process.
 * A laptop should have been delivered to your home address already.
-If not, please email Eric right away.
 * A corporate credit card will be delivered later this week if you need any other equipment.